mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is preferable to establishing a new system, because its centralization risk is known and understood (see {{multi}}).

-XXX

 ## Protocol Evolution Can Be a Centralization Risk {#evolution}

 An important feature of Internet protocols is their ability to evolve over time, so that they can meet new requirements and adapt to new conditions without requiring a 'flag day' to convert users.
 Typically, protocol evolution is accommodated through extension mechanisms, where optional features can be added over time in an interoperable fashion.

-Protocol extensions can become a centralization risk if a powerful entry can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
+Protocol extensions can become a centralization risk if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
 This is especially true when the core standard does not itself provide sufficient utility to be appealing on its own.

 This kind of centralization risk can be mitigated in a few ways.
 First and foremost, Internet protocols SHOULD provide concrete utility to the majority of their users as published; 'framework' standards facilitate this kind of risk.